Ricardo-Evans/lucis-compiler-java/Language Specification.md

 ## Format of Extendable Number

-For each byte, only lower 7-bit is regard as number, the highest 1 bit indicates whether next byte should be considered in this number.
+For each byte, only lower 7-bit is regarded as number, the highest 1 bit indicates whether next byte should be considered in this number.

 For example: 0b10000010 00000001 is actually 0b100000001.